cobianzo/tesim-map-2025/README.md

 REPRESENTATION OF DATA IN REACT
 ---
 List of Programmes: see App.js State
 List of Projects: see App.js State
 List of regions: Appjs state in 2 vars:
                 allRegionsInfo : info about the name of the region, given the code
                 regionsToProgrammes: given a region, returns programmes  associated.
 Calculated in run time.
 List of countries:

+# DEPLOY
+> sh deploy-build.sh
+Creates the built-git and pushes into `https://bitbucket.org/cobianzoltddreamteam/tesim-map-react-built/`.
+That is the definitive project which goes live.
 # The MAP IN SVG
 App.js > Map.js (all html) > SVGEurope.js , created from nuts3-eni.svg
 and `https://svg2jsx.com/`